awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **Type:** Number
 **Format:** Single\-precision 32\-bit IEEE 754 floating point number, restricted to finite values

+### Guidance for assigning severity \(AWS services and partners\)<a name="asff-severity-guidance"></a>

+For findings generated by AWS services and third\-party partner products, the severity is based on the following\.
++ **Most severe** – Findings that are associated with actual data loss or denial of service
++ **Second\-most severe** – Findings that are associated with an active compromise but that do not indicate that data loss or other negative effects have occurred
++ **Third\-most severe** – Findings that are associated with issues that indicate potential for a future compromise

+We recommend that you use the following guidance when translating findings' native severity scores to the value of ` Severity.Label` for the ASFF\.
++ Informational findings\.
+For example, a finding for a passed check or a sensitive data identification\.

+  Suggested severity: `INFORMATIONAL`
++ Findings that are associated with issues that could result in future compromises\.
+For example, vulnerabilities, configuration weaknesses, exposed passwords\.

+  This generally aligns to the `Software and Configuration Checks` namespace under a finding's type\.

+  Suggested severity: `LOW`
++ Findings that are associated with issues that indicate an active compromise, but no indication that an adversary completed their objectives\.
+For example, malware activity, hacking activity, or unusual behavior detection\.

+  This generally aligns to the `Threat Detections and Unusual Behavior` namespaces under a finding's type\.

+  Suggested severity: `MEDIUM`
++ Findings that indicate that an adversary completed their objectives, such as active data loss or compromise or a denial of service\.

+  This generally aligns to the `Effects` namespace under a finding's type\.

+  Suggested severity: `HIGH` or `CRITICAL`

 ### How Security Hub maps Label and Normalized values<a name="asff-severity-map-normalized-label"></a>

 If a [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html) request for a new finding only provides `Label` or only provides `Normalized`, then Security Hub automatically populates the value of the other field\.

+`Label` is the preferred attribute\.
+Security Hub populates `Normalized`, but does not otherwise use it\.

 Security Hub does not make any automatic updates based on changes from [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.